White dwarfs as a probe of exceptionally light QCD axions: Abstract

 \section{Abstract}

-We study the effects of light QCD axions on the stellar configuration of white dwarfs.
+We study the effects of exceptionally light QCD axions on the stellar configuration of white dwarfs.
 At finite baryon density, the non-derivative coupling of the axion to nucleons displaces the axion from its in-vacuum minimum which implies a reduction of the nucleon mass.
 This dramatically alters the composition of stellar remnants.
-In particular, the modifications of the mass-radius relationship of white dwarfs allow us to probe large regions of unexplored axion parameter space without requiring it to be a significant fraction of dark matter.
+In particular, the modifications of the mass-radius relationship of white dwarfs allow us to probe large regions of unexplored parameter space without requiring that axions are dark matter.